jspm/jspm.org/pages/cdn/jspm-io.md

 ## Package Interpretation

-Packages on the JSPM CDN are processed to be import maps and browser-compatible based on standard module semantics that have emerged between Node.js and browsers.
+Packages on the `jspm.io` CDN are processed to be import maps and browser-compatible based on standard module semantics that have emerged between Node.js and browsers.

 The [Node.js ES Modules](https://nodejs.org/dist/latest/docs/api/esm.html) conventions in Node.js are fully supported, alongside the Node.js [package definitions](https://nodejs.org/dist/latest/docs/api/packages.html).